 Pricing

 Trello has a free plan.
-It offers unlimited cards and up to 10 boards per Workspace.
-Paid plans start at $5 per user each month if you pay yearly.
+You get unlimited cards and up to 10 boards per Workspace.
+Paid plans start at $5 per user/month when billed yearly.

 G2 User Rating – 4.4 out of 5 stars